 Physical trade shows and events will gradually re-emerge, in different way, and it may be years before they’re packed shoulder-to-shoulder, but what doesn’t change is the need to connect, coordinate, and be very human.

-Start with keep your leads together and putting them to work for yourself and others.
+Start with keeping your leads together and putting them to work for yourself and others.
 With this at the heart of your event strategy, you basically cannot fail.